marbetschar/Linux/Desktop/Encrypt-USB-Stick-with-Vera-Crypt.md

 #### macOS

-Unfortunately for macOS there is no standalone version available, because OSXFUSE 3.10 or newer must be installed too.
+Unfortunately for macOS there is no standalone version available, because macFUSE 3.10 or newer must be installed too.
-So the best we can do is to [download the latest stable VeraCrypt DMG file](https://www.veracrypt.fr/en/Downloads.html) and copy it to `Travel-Disk` together with a brief README file:
+So the best we can do is to [download the latest stable VeraCrypt DMG file](https://www.veracrypt.fr/en/Downloads.html) along with the [latest stable macFuse](https://github.com/osxfuse/osxfuse/releases) and copy both files to `Travel-Disk` together with a brief README file:

 ```bash
 # Create a macOS directory: